Fano Resonances in Mismatched C$_3$N Nanoribbon Junctions: Semi-infinite nanoribbons

-In the left panel of Fig.~\ref{fig:interface_corner_state} we show the localized interface state of the semi-infinite ZNR without additional gate potential at energy $E=0.258$ eV (marked by the red arrow in Fig.~\ref{fig:DOScomparison} b)) which is clearly localized at the armchair interface.
-The right panel of the same figure, on the other hand, shows the states at energy $E=0.068$ eV marked in Fig.~\ref{fig:DOScomparison} d) which is clearly localized in a corner of the semi-infinite ZNR with gate potential applied to the chains $1$ and $2$.
+In panel a) of Fig.~\ref{fig:interface_corner_state} we show the localized interface state of the semi-infinite ZNR without additional gate potential at energy $E=0.258$ eV (marked by the red arrow in Fig.~\ref{fig:DOScomparison} b)) which is clearly localized at the armchair interface.
+Panel b) of the same figure, on the other hand, shows the state at energy $E=0.068$ eV marked in Fig.~\ref{fig:DOScomparison} d) which is clearly localized in a corner of the semi-infinite ZNR with gate potential applied to the chains $1$ and $2$.
 We note that for the surface state of Fig.~\ref{fig:interface_corner_state} a), the LDOS maxima always coincide with the positions of the carbon atoms.
 On the other hand, the corner state of panel b) also shows LDOS maxima localized on nitrogen atoms.